N720720/lindemann/README.md

 ![](images/459_Atoms_brass.gif)

-lindemann is a Python package to calculate the Lindemann index of a LAMMPS trajectory as well as the progression of the Lindemann index per frame of temperature ramps for phase transition analysis.
+lindemann is a Python package to calculate the Lindemann index of a LAMMPS trajectory, as well as the progression of the Lindemann index per frame or per atom and frame of temperature ramps for phase transition analysis.
 </div>

 ## Installation